tamasbazs/bitrise-step-manage-ios-code-signing/README.md

 2. **Register test devices on the Apple Developer Portal**: If this input is set, the Step will register known test devices from team members with the Apple Developer Portal.
 Note that setting this to `yes` may cause devices to be registered against your limited quantity of test devices in the Apple Developer Portal, which can only be removed once annually during your renewal window.

 Under **Build environment**:
 You do not have to change any sensitive Environment Variable if all your certificates are already uploaded to Bitrise.
-Should you store your code signing files somewhere else (for example, in a private repository), then you can these inputs in the `bitrise.yml` file.
+Should you store your code signing files somewhere else (for example, in a private repository), then you can set these inputs in the `bitrise.yml` file.

 Under **Debugging**:
 1. **Verbose logging***: You can set this input to `yes` to produce more informative logs.